mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 What’s remarkable is that bots don’t just fit into that structure—they *thrive* in it.

 The same bot that makes a mistake in one role can be reassigned to another—to check facts, to question assumptions, to flag inconsistencies—and it does.
-Not because it "feels bad," but because it’s following the system you designed.
+Not because it “feels bad,” but because it’s following the system you designed.

-> It’s kind of funny, honestly.
-The same bot that hallucinated the problem is now the one catching it—because the process told them to.
+Funny thing, really: the same model that introduced the issue often catches it a few moments later.
+All it took was asking it to wear a different hat.

 Imagine this: